 Medication Assisted Treatment At Mountainview Recovery

-SAMHSA defines Medication-assisted treatment (MAT) as the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
-Medications used in MAT are approved by the Food and Drug Administration (FDA) and MAT programs are clinically driven and tailored to meet each patient’s needs.
+SAMHSA characterizes Medication Assisted treatment (MAT) as the utilization of meds, in mix with mental health and counseling treatment to give a “entire patient” way to deal with drug addiction.
+Medications utilized in MAT are affirmed by the Food and Drug Administration (FDA) and MAT projects are clinically determined and customized to address every patient’s issues.

-Research shows that a combination of medication and therapy can successfully treat these disorders, and for some people struggling with addiction, MAT can help sustain recovery.
-MAT is also used to prevent or reduce opioid overdose.
+Research shows that a mix of prescription and treatment can effectively treat these issues, and for certain individuals battling with addiction, MAT can help support recuperation.

-Learn about many of the substance use disorders that MAT is designed to address.
+Find out about the substance use disorders that MAT is intended to address.

 In 2018, an estimated 2 million people had an opioid use disorder which includes prescription pain medication containing opiates and heroin.